pabardina/blog-hugo/README.md

-Continuous development with Docker and Tutum for my personal blog using Hugo.
+Continuous deployment with Docker and Tutum for my personal blog using Hugo.
 =====

 ### Start a container